Access4all/adg/pages/knowledge/desktop-screen-readers/so-buggy/README.md

 Still, a broken message is highly prone to remain broken.
 And this makes clear why the same website with the same screen reader may work well in one browser (maybe Firefox), while failing completely in another one (maybe Edge): the messenger is the same, but the message quality may vary a lot.

-So please, don't kill the messenger - instead, follow this guide and provide high quality messages!
+So please, do not kill the messenger - instead, follow this guide and provide high quality messages!

 ### Reasons for bugs

-Screen readers sadly seem to be very prone to regressions, meaning that a feature which worked well in an earlier combination of browser and screen reader versions, doesn't work anymore in subsequent versions.
+Screen readers sadly seem to be very prone to regressions, meaning that a feature which worked well in an earlier combination of browser and screen reader versions, does not work anymore in subsequent versions.
 For example, the fact that a specific accessibility feature worked well in the combination of NVDA 2018.1 and Firefox 58 is no guarantee that it will still work in NVDA 2018.2 with Firefox 58 (or NVDA 2018.1 and Firefox 59).

 Let's look at a hypothetical example.
-Let's say that for an ARIA tablist implementation, the browser doesn't provide the necessary information about which tab currently is active to the accessibility API:
+Let's say that for an ARIA tablist implementation, the browser does not provide the necessary information about which tab currently is active to the accessibility API:

 - To work around this problem, the screen reader may implement a workaround and gathers the missing data through some other, "unofficial" channel.
-This could be through some internal information structure of the browser which isn't meant to be "leaked" by any other application.
+This could be through some internal information structure of the browser which is not meant to be "leaked" by any other application.
     - So through some tweaks and hacks, the screen reader is able to announce the currently active tab.
-- If the browser now changes some of this internal information structure in a subsequent version, the screen reader can't find the needed data anymore.
+- If the browser now changes some of this internal information structure in a subsequent version, the screen reader cannot find the needed data anymore.
     - So the screen reader is not able anymore to announce the currently active tab.
 What a disappointment!

-So the formerly working accessibility feature doesn't work anymore - a regression!
+So the formerly working accessibility feature does not work anymore - a regression!
 But who is to blame?

 This is a devastating situation: